shahryar100979/NetworkFlowTraceBackPythonScript/README.md

 11. The script enters a loop to randomly sample the demands and perform the trace back process until all demands can be successfully traced back or a limit of attempts is reached.

-12. The output of the trace back is written into an Excel file named 'output.xlsx' and stored in the 'output' folder.
+12. The output of the trace back is written into an Excel file named 'output.xlsx' in the root directory.

 ## Usage

 1. Ensure that the 'NetworkFlowProblem-Data.xlsx' file is located in the 'input' folder.
+Or you could provide your excel file with a sheet name that starts with "Input" in the 'input' folder.

 2. Run the Python script 'main.py' in the terminal.

 3. The script will prompt for the name of the sheet in the Excel file.
 Enter the sheet name and press 'Enter'.
+In case you would like to use the default filename as 'NetworkFlowProblem-Data.xlsx', you could type 'skip'.

 4. The script will then perform the trace back process for the demands and generate the output Excel file.